IdoJa/EnvPOC/README.md

    ![](https://i.stack.imgur.com/mFpdx.png)

-1. For each environment you wish to publish, export its `.pubxml` file from Azure, and save it to the same path as of [Publish.ps1](/Publish.ps1) (or an inner directory in that path), with the naming format of `your-publish-profile-name.<environment>.pubxml`.
+1. For each environment you wish to publish, export its `.pubxml` file from Azure, and the path of your `.csproj` (or an inner directory in that path), with the naming format of `<your-publish-profile-name>.<environment>.pubxml`.
+   Each file bundles the settings for each environment.

    **For example:**